Major John Coffinberry Morley

 As the American forces got closer to the Philippine Islands the Japanese began to send as many POWs to Japan or other occupied countries as possible.
 On June 6, 1944, the Japanese sent John and other POWs to Cebu by ship.
 From Cebu on the Teiryu Maru, he was sent back to Manila on June 24, 1944.
 John and the other POWs were returned to Bilibid Prison.
 On June 28th, he was then returned to Cabanatuan.

 John was returned to Bilibid, a third time, on October 12, 1944.
 This time he was being processed for shipment to Japan.
-He remained in the prison until December 13, 1944, John and 1618 other POWs were boarded onto the Oryoku Maru and sailed for Japan on December 14th.
+He remained in the prison until December 13, 1944, John and 1618 other POWs were boarded onto the Oryoku Maru and sailed for Japan on December 14th as part of a convoy.

 When the Japanese gave the order for the POWs to abandon ship, they told the prisoners that they would have to swim to shore.
 Some guards fired into the hold before the POWs got out of them.